jstaursky/findscale/README.md

 ```
 ./findscale piano <Key>
 ```
-so for example, running `./findscale piano Ab` will result in,
+For example, running `./findscale piano Ab` will result in,

 ![Ab-major-scale](./examples/Ab-major-scale.png)

 __findscale__ will only display the 1st scale listed in the config file found at `findscale/src/conf/scale.list` (selectable scale widget to be added later).
-So for example since the scale interval pattern corresponding to the major scale is listed first in `scale.list` that is the scale displayed above for the key `Ab`.
+So, here we have the major scale in the key of A flat since the scale interval pattern corresponding to the major scale is listed first in `scale.list` and our cmdline argument for the key was `Ab`.

 It should also be noted that the `<Key>` passed as an argument to findscale can only be one of the following. `Ab, A, Bb, B, C, Db, D, Eb, E, F, Gb, G`.